Fossil Fuel Companies

 -

-In Indonesia, Exxon “knowingly … supported” military units that "tortured, killed and sexually assaulted villagers.”
+In Indonesia, Exxon “knowingly … supported” soldiers who "tortured, killed and sexually assaulted villagers.”

 - Can we look forward to increased corporate responsibility in the future?